CoderDojo/cp-local-development/README.md

 Give the new `platform` user all the admin privileges, i.e. make them a super user.

-You can reate the `platform` user from the postgresql shell using:
+You can create the `platform` user from the postgresql shell using:

 ```
 postgres=# create user platform with superuser password 'QdYx3D5y';